-With this document, you are able to arrive in Turkmenistan and obtain a visa.
-The cost of the visa is paid for when you arrive in country.
+With this document, you can arrive in Turkmenistan and obtain a visa.
+The cost of the visa is paid for when you arrive in-country.
 The fee is ever fluctuating and dependent on the country of your passport.

 The country has very strict laws about medication, particularly prescription drugs.
 Nothing that is not labeled is permitted and will be confiscated.
-They also have an extensive banned list, which your tour operator can provide to you prior to travel.
+They also have an extensive banned list, which your tour operator can provide to you before travel.

 Drones are also banned within the country.
 We were all questioned and searched for drones when we crossed the border overland.

 Unlike the other Central Asian countries, Turkmenistan is best experienced in what we know as the typical shoulder season.